-5 Conclusions
+7 Conclusions

-This document is the first release of the Grid-GMPLS network interface specifications.
-The document provides an overview of PHOSPHORUS control plane architectures (overlay and integrated) described in [G2MPLS-ARCH] and [G2MPLS-DEP] with regards to interfaces and an overview of the procedures, services supported on each of them.
+This document is the final release of the Grid-GMPLS network interface specifications.
+The document provides an overview of the PHOSPHORUS control plane architectures (overlay and integrated) described in [G2MPLS-ARCH] and [G2MPLS-DEP] with regards to interfaces and an overview of the procedures and the services supported by each of them.

-Then, Grid Optical User Network Interface (G.OUNI) is introduced by describing its role to the broader Grid Network environment and how this reflected on an Open Grid Forum Standardisation Informational Draft.
-A description of Grid and network services and that should be supported over G.OUNI and reflect on the protocol extensions required to realise the G2MPLS control plane is then provided.
-High level description of Grid and network services offered over G.OUNI is reported.
-During this stage, a hierarchical description of existing services were mentioned as the baseline and prerequisite to comply with already standardised interfaces (e.g. [OIF-UNI1.0R2-COMM]) towards network and Grid extensions to support the Phosphorus overlay and integrated approach.

-Then, a first round of G.OUNI abstract messaging description for signalling, routing and discovery procedures is provided to map JSDL to RSVP and GLUE schema to OSPF protocols accordingly (and optionally LMP) which will be enhanced for the final release at M17.
-This deliverable has driven the low-level design and development of the G.OUNI prototype and also [G2MPLS-EXT].
-Detailed description of protocols extensions is provided on [G2MPLS-EXT] and the complete set of extensions to support all services described will be provided on the final release of this deliverable.
-G.E-NNI and G.I-NNI interfaces will be provided on final release at M17.
+Then, G.OUNI, G.E-NNI and G.I-NNI are introduced by describing their role to the PHOSPHORUS G2MPLS control plane.
+A description of Grid and network services that should be supported and the protocol extensions required to realise the G2MPLS control plane are provided.
+A high level description of Grid and network services offered over all reference points are reported.
+Abstract messaging description for signalling, routing and discovery procedures is provided to map JSDL to RSVP and GLUE schema to OSPF protocols accordingly (and optionally LMP), which are then propagated over inter-domain G2MPLS control plane.
+This deliverable has driven the low-level design and development of the interfaces prototypes and also [G2MPLS-EXT] where detailed description of protocols extensions is provided.

-Project: Phosphorus

-Deliverable Number: D.2.7
+Phosphorus D.2.7 29/02/08

-Date of Issue: 30/09/07

-EC Contract No.: 034115
+034115

-Document Code: Phosphorus-WP2-D2.7
+Phosphorus-WP2-D2.7